kshitizdoon/Summer-Analytics-Hackathon/README.md

 # Data Description
 Given data is the ad performance for the dates between 1st August 2020 and 28th Feb 2021.
 It contains various columns whose description is as follows

-date: the date on which the ad was made live
+> date--------the date on which the ad was made live
-campaign: campaign number
+campaign------campaign number
-adgroup: adgroup number
+adgroup-------adgroup number
-ad: ad number
+ad------------ad number
-impressions - Number of time the ad was shown
+impressions---Number of time the ad was shown
-clicks - Number of time the ad clicked shown
+clicks--------Number of time the ad clicked shown
-cost - Amount spent to show ad
+cost----------Amount spent to show ad
-conversions - Number of transactions received
+conversions---Number of transactions received
-revenue: revenue generated from the ad
+revenue-------revenue generated from the ad